LangUMS/langums/README.md

 ## Spawning units with properties

 Due to the way map data is structured spawning units with different properties like health and energy is not straightforward.
 LangUMS offers a flexible way to deal with this issue.
-Using the `unit` construct you can declare up to 64 different property lists.
-A unit property declaration that sets the unit health to 50% is shown below.
+Using the `unit` construct you can add up to 64 different unit declarations in your code.
+A unit declaration that sets the unit's health to 50% is shown below.

 ```
 unit MyUnitProps {